cugu/afro/README.md

 To get an overview over the files a body file can be created:

-    afro -e bodyfile -e files apfs_image.dmg
+    afro -e bodyfile -e files  parse apfs_partition.dd

-More information on the body file format can be found in the [sleuth kit wiki](https://wiki.sleuthkit.org/index.php?title=Body_file).
+More information on the body file format can be found in the [sleuthkit wiki](https://wiki.sleuthkit.org/index.php?title=Body_file).
 The body file can be further investigated using [mactime](https://wiki.sleuthkit.org/index.php?title=Mactime) and [Timeline Explorer](https://ericzimmerman.github.io/).

 ## Documentation on APFS